Figure 1: A screenshot of the EnergyPlus 3D Weather Data app running within a web browser.

 M key to cycle through the various weather metrics in the file.

 In order to be effective, transitions, animations and interactions need to be smooth and responsive - which means maintaining high frame rates with super-fast redraws.
 This in turn means synchonising, optimising and reusing absolutely everything you can - no immutable data structures or accumulated garbage collection allowed.
 I’m starting to get a bit better at this now and my animation libraries have moved on a bit too, so hopefully interactions are starting to feel more responsive and direct.
+However, given the way optimising compilers work, you will need to drag things around a bit first for a second or so before that part of the code gets fully optimised.

 If you have a bit of time, playing around with some of the settings in the